smwesten-usgs/swb2/design/phenology_implementation_plan.md

 | 3.6 | Write a focused integration test with a real weather timeseries and GDD-based phenology | `test/integration_tests/` |
 | 3.7 | Update documentation: which lookup table columns are needed for GDD-based operation | docs |

 **Key question to resolve:** What triggers the *start* of GDD accumulation each year?
-In the current code, `GDD_plant` is a threshold (start counting from DOY 1, planting starts when GDD ≥ GDD_plant).
+In the current code, `Growing_season_start_GDD` is a threshold (start counting from DOY 1, growth starts when GDD ≥ threshold).
 Is that the semantics you want, or should there be an explicit "base date" for GDD accumulation (e.g., January 1 in northern hemisphere, July 1 in southern)?

 **Definition of done:** A test case runs with `PHENOLOGY_METHOD FAO56_GDD` + `CROP_COEFFICIENT FAO56`, producing a smooth Kcb curve driven by thermal accumulation.
 Tests verify correct stage transitions.